 The pH of hard water is usually higher and more alkaline (basic).
 If the water becomes too alkaline, this can harm your fish, often resulting in skin irritation and breathing issues.
 The same is true for softer water with a low pH indicating acidity.
 When water becomes too acidic, it can result in acid burns to a fish’s skin, lungs, and eyes.

 Water can become hard due to the dissolved minerals present in the water.
 Rocks and soils are examples of common substances that can dissolve into your local water supply, becoming part of it.

 The climate is also a factor.
 Water seeping through limestone rocks will become increasingly hard because of the dissolved minerals present.
 As for which one has more influence, this depends on where you live.

 Aquarium water can become hard over time due to the presence of certain mineral-rich ornaments, such as rocks rich in limestone or specific substrates rich in calcium or limestone.

 Over time there can be a build-up of KH, which can be avoided by regularly changing your tank’s water and removing whatever is causing the problem.

 How To Know If Your Aquarium Water Is Soft Or Hard

 If you don’t want to ask your local water company, simply look at the taps in your house.
-People living in hard water areas will often find limescale deposits or a chalky white substance around their taps, similar to the picture below.
+People living in hard water areas often find limescale deposits or a chalky white substance around their taps, similar to the picture below.

 You should treat tap water to obtain the correct pH and GH before adding it to your tank, so you will need to measure these levels somehow.
-Even after you have added the water to your tank, calcium, and magnesium levels have the potential to change, as can the number of carbonate and bicarbonate ions present.
+Even after you have added the water to your tank, calcium and magnesium levels have the potential to change, as can the number of carbonate and bicarbonate ions present.